St. Petersburg Area Child Custody and Visitation Lawyer Ensures Your Child’s Best Interests

 Caring representation for child custody matters

-The Law Office of Christina L. Sandvoss, P.A. in Largo helps clients craft parenting, visitation and support agreements that serve the best interests of their children and fall within the Florida statutes.
+The Law Office of Christina L. Sandvoss, P.A. in St. Petersburg helps clients craft parenting, visitation and support agreements that serve the best interests of their children and fall within the Florida statutes.
 With more than 18 years of experience in family law, including child custody cases, our attorney and staff provide caring, sensitive representation.

 Florida law has made significant changes since October 1, 2008.
 Florida has taken out the terms “joint custody,” “primary custody” and “physical custody.”
 The state now establishes a parenting plan to resolve issues in a divorce regarding what was previously termed custody.